inbox

 You can find out if your biotechnology job is regulated, and the name of the professional certification and licensing body here.

-It’s vital to research, develop a plan to find work, and understand the specific skill requirements for your occupation.
-BioTalent Canada’s website is a smart starting point.
 The BioSkills Recognition Program helps internationally trained professionals bridge any gaps and meet Canadian standards.
 The program will recognize your competencies and connect you with employers within the sector.

 You can participate in this program if you can legally work in Canada and know English fluently.
-While still in your home country, you can start the process by listing a summary of your competencies, credentials and acquired skills, and once you arrive in Canada, you may be asked to do a practical test observation.
+While still in your home country, you can start the process by listing a summary of your competencies, credentials, and skills, and once you arrive in Canada, you may be asked to do a practical test observation.

-Once your skills are recognized, you will be informed that you are BioReadyTM: that you have demonstrated the required skills for a specific job function and have the competencies to work in the Canadian biotech industry.
-If for some reason, your skills are not recognized, you will be informed on how to upgrade your skills and join the program afterwards.
+Once your skills are recognized, you will be informed that you are BioReadyTM: that means you have demonstrated the required skills for a specific job function and have the competencies to work in the Canadian biotech industry.
+If for some reason, your skills are not recognized, you will be informed on how to upgrade your skills and join the program afterward.

 Credentials Assessment Services